danielBingham/peerreview/documentation/planning/road-to-mvp.md

 **S3/equivalent file storage for papers**

+**Peer Review Blog**  We want to create a simple Jekyl blog and host it on an S3 equivalent.
+The plan is to write up a series of articles explaining the problems with academic publishing and how Peer Review could potentially fix them.

 ### Beta

 These are the things we want to get done before a beta release.
 A beta release we'll announce publicly and allow an open beta.

+**Reputation Based Permissions** You can only review if you have 10,000 reputation in the fields (total?  or in each field?  or in only one of the fields?).
+You can only vote and post responses if you 10,000 reputation in the fields.
+Those numbers are tentative.

 **Paper List Sorting**  The ability to sort the paper list.